Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Discussion

 \subsection{Limitations and directions for improvement}

 The present model is deliberately minimal, and several design choices impose limits on capacity and robustness that future work should address.

-\textbf{Capacity and robustness.} A systematic evaluation of memory capacity --- how many patterns of what duration can be reliably stored and retrieved --- remains to be carried out.
-The theoretical capacity of polychronous networks scales super-linearly with network size~\citep{Izhikevich2006}, but the practical limit under gradient-based training and the sensitivity of recall to initial-condition perturbations are open questions.
-The analogy with attractor networks~\citep{Szatmary2010} suggests that capacity should scale with $N^2 \times D$, but interference between stored patterns at high memory load may degrade precision in ways that the F1 training objective does not fully penalise.
+\paragraph{Capacity and scaling.} A systematic evaluation of memory capacity --- how many patterns of what duration can be reliably stored and retrieved --- remains to be carried out beyond the present $M=16$ benchmark.
+The theoretical analysis predicts that capacity scales as $N^2 \cdot D / (T-D)$, giving approximately $5{,}700$ patterns for the current architecture, but whether gradient-based training reliably reaches this bound at scale is an open empirical question, as the implementation does not scale well with respect to the size of the GPU's memory.
+Interference between stored patterns at high memory load may degrade precision in ways that the F1 training objective does not fully penalise, and the sensitivity of recall to perturbations of the trigger window is expected to decrease as $M$ grows.

-\textbf{Richer neuron models and dynamics.} We used the simplest LIF model with a learned membrane decay $\beta$.
+\paragraph{Richer neuron models and dynamics.} We used the simplest LIF model with a fixed membrane decay $\beta$.
 Introducing adaptive threshold dynamics or more complex single-neuron models, as studied in~\citet{Szatmary2010}, should increase the diversity of intrinsic timescales available to the network and improve both capacity and retrieval fidelity.
+In particular, the deconvolution analysis (Section~\ref{sec:methods}) shows that the optimal weight profile depends critically on $\beta$: larger values of $\beta$ require exponentially amplified weights at long delays, suggesting that adaptive $\beta$ per neuron could allow the network to exploit the full delay range more efficiently.

-\textbf{Latent reservoir neurons.} The current architecture connects every neuron directly to every other neuron across all delays.
-Partitioning the population into input-output neurons and a larger pool of latent ``reservoir'' neurons, as in delay-based reservoir computing~\citep{Paugam-Moisy2008}, would enrich the internal spiking dynamics.
-Such a hybrid architecture could combine the representational power of random recurrent networks with the precision of gradient-trained delay weights~\citep{Neftci2019a}, potentially closing the gap between biologically inspired models and the efficiency of sparse selective-update architectures~\citep{Yin2026}.
+\paragraph{Latent reservoir neurons.} The current architecture connects every neuron directly to every other neuron across all delays.
+Partitioning the population into input-output neurons and a larger pool of latent ``reservoir'' neurons, as in delay-based reservoir computing~\citep{Paugam-Moisy2008}, would enrich the internal spiking dynamics without increasing the number of trained parameters proportionally.
+Such a hybrid architecture could combine the representational power of random recurrent networks with the precision of gradient-trained delay weights~\citep{Neftci2019a}, potentially closing the gap between biologically inspired models and sparse selective-update architectures~\citep{Yin2026}.
+It is also possible to integrate the concept of chunking in a hierarchical architecture~\citep{Zhong2026}, where the recurrent HD-SNN serves as a high-level controller that orchestrates the activation of multiple parallel reservoirs, each specialised for different temporal scales or pattern types.